 And the various pieces of your season need to fit together: you can’t spend two months focusing on running the fastest possible 5k, and then suddenly decide to run a marathon a month later.
 Well, you can — but you probably won’t run your best.

-How do you know if your training plan is working, when is a good time to evaluate your progress?
+How do you know if your training plan is working?

 It’s good to have ways of checking in on your progress periodically — say once a month or so.
 That might be a tune-up race, or simply a benchmark workout where you can track your progress and look at the data you collect to see if you’re moving in the right direction.